 - Take marketing photos

-- Communicate to probate process to prospective buyers and agents and notify if court approval is required.
+- Communicate to process to prospective buyers and agents and notify if court approval is required.

 - Market the deceased persons home to sell the real estate